-Federal antidiscrimination laws--Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Rehabilitation Act, and the Americans with Disabilities Act--prohibit employment advertisements that express a preference on the basis of race, color, gender, national origin, religion, age, genetic information, or disability.
-This includes all sources of advertisement, including the Internet.
+Federal antidiscrimination laws--Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Rehabilitation Act, and the Americans with Disabilities Act--prohibit employment advertisements that express a preference based on race, color, gender, national origin, religion, age, genetic information, or disability.
+This applies to all sources of advertisement, including the Internet.

 Bona fide occupational qualification (BFOQ) exception.
 An advertisement may express a preference for one of these characteristics if it is a BFOQ reasonably necessary for the operation of the business.
 This is a very narrow and restricted exception.
 For example, a manufacturer of men's clothing can lawfully advertise for male models.
 In general, race or color cannot be a BFOQ.

-The Immigration and Nationality Act prohibits employers from discriminating on the basis of citizenship or immigration status, including in advertisements, unless required by law, regulation, or government contract.
+The Immigration and Nationality Act prohibits employers from discriminating based on citizenship or immigration status, including in advertisements, unless required by law, regulation, or government contract.